cameronliang/bayesvp/README.rst

     bvpfit full_path_to_my_own_config_file.dat

-It should just be this easy if ``bayesvp`` is installed correctly and your environment ``PATH`` knows the location of these executable.
+It should just be this easy if ``bayesvp`` is installed correctly and your environment ``PATH`` knows the location of these executables.

 Required libraries:
 -------------------